Methods of processing and disposal of waste. New recycling technologies. Application of physical and chemical processing methods

 BIBLIOGRAPHY

-Order of the Ministry of Natural Resources "On approval of the criteria for classifying hazardous waste as a hazard class for the environment" dated 15.06.2001 No. 511
+Order of the Ministry of Natural Resources “On approval of criteria for classifying hazardous waste as a hazard to the natural environment” dated June 15, 2001 No. 511

 SanPiN 2.1.4.1074-01

 V.G.
 Gnedenko, I.V.
-Goryachev "Application of plasma thermal technology - a way to solve the problems of radioactive waste disposal."
-"Conversion in mechanical engineering" No. 6-2006, M., Informconversion, p.
+Goryachev “The use of plasma-thermal technology is the way to solve the problems of radioactive waste disposal.”
+“Conversion in mechanical engineering” No. 6-2006, M., Informconversion, p.
 37-41.

 S. Zigunenko “Hot drop”.
 M., Firma April, p.
 4-5.